SiMa: Effective and Efficient Matching Across Data Silos Using Graph Neural Networks: Problem Definition

 \section{Problem Definition}

-In this work, we are interested in the problem of capturing relevance among tabular datasets that belong to different silos, namely finding relationships with regard to their columns; we focus on tabular data since they constitute the main form of useful, structured datasets in silos and include web tables, spreadsheets, CSV files and database relations.
-To prepare our problem setting, we start with the following definitions. \begin{definition}[\textbf{Data silos}] Consider a set of \emph{data silos} $S=\{S_1, S_2, \dots, S_n\}$.
-Each data silo $S_i\ (i \in [1, n])$ consists of a set of tables.
-Assuming that the number of columns in $S_i$ is $d$, we denote a column from data silo $S_i$ as $c^{i}_l\ (l \in [1, d])$. \end{definition}
+In this work, we are interested in the problem of capturing relevance among tabular datasets that belong to different silos; we focus on tabular data since they constitute the main form of useful, structured datasets in silos and include web tables, spreadsheets, CSV files and database relations.
+To prepare our problem setting, we start with the following definitions.